charlievick/test-deploy-lambda/README.md

-# test-deploy-lambda
+# test_lambda_deploy
-test lambda deploys
+You know I just wanted to see if semaphore could deploy lambda jobs